 N-600K, Application for Citizenship and Issuance of Certificate Under Section 322

-For a child who regularly resides in a foreign country to claim U.S. citizenship based on the child's parents.
+Children who regularly reside in a foreign country may use this form to claim U.S. citizenship based on their parents.

 Number of Pages

-07/11/16.
-We will also accept the 05/03/13 edition.
-You can find the edition date at the bottom of the page on the Form and Instructions.
+02/13/17.
+A new edition of this form is coming soon.
+In the meantime, you may file using the 02/13/17 edition.
+You can find the edition date at the bottom of the page on the form and instructions.

 Where to File